-Weekly Assignments: There will be six (6) assignments, worth 25 points each, throughout the semester.
-There are no make-ups for these assignments and they will only be accepted in the first 5 minutes of class - not through Blackboard or email.
-However, one assignment will be dropped in the final grade calculation.
-These assignments will be graded on how well the student met the goals for that assignment.
+Weekly Assignments: There will be three (3) assignments, worth 25 points each, throughout the semester.
+There are no make-ups for these assignments and they will only be accepted through Blackboard at the beginning of class.
+These assignments will be graded on how well the student meets the goals for that assignment.
 No credit will be given if the student fails to follow directions.
+See below for formatting.